 'Once you get used to the low light levels you'll begin to notice more and more.
 So don't give up too quickly.'

-Or, if you can't escape the lights of the city, you can watch the Meteor shower live online with the UK Meteor Network.
+If you can't escape the lights of the city, of the weather is against you on the night, watch the meteor shower live online with the UK Meteor Network.